mkhan329/cs411-team052-SenatorDB/doc/Conceptual Design.md

 - Vote(SenatorID:INTEGER [FK to Senators:SenatorID], BillID:INTEGER [FK to Bills:BillID], VoteType:VARCHAR(32))
 - AffiliatedTo(SenatorID:INTEGER [FK to Senators:SenatorID], PartyName:VARCHAR(255) [FK to Parties:PartyName])
 - FromState(SenatorID:INTEGER [FK to Senators:SenatorID], StateID:CHAR(2) [FK to States:StateID])
+- LooksLike(SenatorID:INTEGER [FK to Senators:SenatorID], ImageName:VARCHAR(255) [FK to Photos:ImageName])

+## Entity Descriptions
+1. Senators: A table that stores all senators' IDs, their names, and their birth years of the 117th congress of the US.
+2. Photos: A table that stores one image for each senator in the 117th congress of the US.
+3. Bills: A table that stores the Bill IDs, Dates, Results, and Descriptions of all bills that were voted during the 117th congress of the US.
+4. Parties: A table that stores the party names, and years founded of the top ten biggest political parties in the US.
+5. States: A table that stores all state IDs, state names, and dominant parties in all 50 states of the US.

 ## Relationship Descriptions (And their Cardinalities)
 There are four relationships within this design.